 Power and ground on a UAV is shared with the control system and motors.
-An ultrasonic sensor is typically best powered from the same system that reads it, such as the control system.
+An ultrasonic sensor is typically best powered by the same system that reads it, such as the control system.
 The wiring of these items can have a pronounced effect on the electronics in the system.
 The Analog to Digital Converter (ADC) on the control system can be severely degraded if either the power or ground supplying the ADC is noisy.
 This in-turn can cause a sensor to be read with many ADC counts of “noise” even though the sensor may have a noise free output.

 A “star” power and ground system is generally best.
 The “star” is setup using individual twisted pairs consisting of power and ground, where each item that uses power has its own twisted pair running from the power source, such as a battery pack, to the power input.
 In this system setup, each item has its own power and ground running back to the source.
-If one component has a high current draw, such as a motor, only that component will have it’s voltage reduced.
+If one component has a high current draw, such as a motor, only that component will have its voltage reduced.
 This voltage reduction is due to resistance in the wiring.
 The item with the high current draw, along with the associated changes to both the power and ground, are isolated from all of the other items being powered.
 Many times only the ground is wired in a star.
 If only the ground is wired in a star, voltage drops from high current items will likely bleed through to the other lower current items in the system.
 Individual twisted pairs running from system power to each load is preferred and greatly recommended.
 For a diagram of star wiring, please refer to the image on the right.

 A daisy chain is typically not a recommended method to distribute power.
 In a daisy chain system, all power and grounds run from one item to the next, using a minimal amount of wiring.
 All of the items along the chain will interact with each other.
 In this system, a twisted pair of wires is not typically used, and there is not much regard to the amount of power or current each item uses.
 Sometimes this method of wiring is OK for grouping components with similar current draws together, but interaction between the connected components needs to be considered.
 Sensitive items, such as the controller and sensors, should be connected using the “star” wiring method.
 For a diagram of what a daisy chain looks like, please review the image on the left.